MicrosoftDocs/win32/desktop-src/WinHttp/option-flags.md

-Retreives the [**TCP\_INFO\_v1**](/windows/win32/api/mstcpip/ns-mstcpip-tcp_info_v1) struct for the underlying connection used by the request.
+Retrieves the [**TCP_INFO_v1**](/windows/win32/api/mstcpip/ns-mstcpip-tcp_info_v1) struct for the underlying connection used by the request.
 The returned struct may contain statistics from prior requests sent over the same connection.

 </dt> </dl> </dd> <dt>